BioFuel (R&D)

 Biofuel (R&D)

-Clean Bio-energy for a Clean EarthHiPoint uses biomass, green waste, and horse waste to produce Biofuel, primarily in the form of Syngas, to be converted into electric power.
+Clean Bio-energy for a Clean EarthHiPoint AG, through its sister organization HiPoint Energy, uses biomass, green waste, and horse waste to produce Biofuel, primarily in the form of alternative diesel or Syngas, to be converted into electric power.
 Collaborating with local energy companies, HiPoint aims to establish long-term offtake agreements and distribute natural energy to charging stations, creating e-RINS, Carbon Tax Credits, and profitable incentives.

 Hi-GRADE BioFuel